m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 * Index (Type: Complex, see below)

-    This is the actual index which gives us a (more) complete key so we can be sure to read the correct data.
-Because of that, we may have an index of variable size.
-(TBD)
+    This is the actual index which gives us a complete key (compared to a `TIDX` which may shorten the key) so we can be sure to read the correct data.

+    The index is an array of equally sized entries when dealing with the primary key since keys are murmur3 codes which are always exactly 128 bits (16 bytes).

+    However, keys of secondary indexes may vary in size.
+TBD:

+    Solution 1. we have a sequential array we can search using a binary search (fastest search) and the Key Data is an offset to the actual data.

+    Solution 2. we have a non-sequential array (varying sizes) and we have to search linearly; if the number of entries is relatively small, it is likely going to be fast anyway but still much slower when hitting the latest keys of a page.

-    To the minimum, one index entry includes the key and a pointer to the actual data.
+    To the minimum, one index entry includes flags, the key and a pointer to the actual data.

-    - Flags/Size (`uint32_t`, 8 bits for the flags)
+    - Flags (`uint8_t`)
-      - Flag: Key is Complete (0x80); which means we do not have to compare again once we access the data
+      - Flag: Key is Complete (0x01); which means we do not have to compare again once we access the data
-      - Flag: Index has Identifier (0x40)
-      - Size defines the size of the entire Index and thus the Key Data
-    - Pointer to `DATA` or `INDP` (Type: `uint64_t`)
+    - Pointer to `DATA` or row ID in `INDR` (Type: `reference` or `uint64_t`)
-    - Index Identifier (optional, see flags, Type: `uint64_t`)
+    - Index Identifier (Type: `reference`)
-    - Key Data
+    - Key Data (Actual data or an offset to the data because it varies in size; the size would appear in the destination as in an ARRAY16)

+    The Index Identifier (`IDXP`) is used when one key matches multiple rows.
+This happens when dealing with secondary indexes where the index is not required to be unique.

+    **NOTE:** There is a _right balance_ between functionality and efficiency.
+    In most cases, I prefere functionality.
+However, having really long indexes is likely to very much impair your index.
+We want to support a hard coded limited in length at which point the key itself gets moved to a BLOB.
+At that point, the index is likely going to be _rather slow_.
+    MySQL limits indexes to 1,000 bytes.

     **WARNING:** A Secondary Index may need support for multiple pointers.
     That is, one Index Key, to multiple Data Blocks.
 For example,